DSpace-Labs/DSpace-Docker-Images/kubernetes/README.md

 - [Kuberenetes Up and Running](http://shop.oreilly.com/product/0636920043874.do)

 ### Options for running Kubernetes
-- Kubernetes bundled with Docker Desktop
+- Kubernetes bundled with Docker Desktop (Recommended)
   - Enable kubernetes in Docker Desktop
   - Use kubectl in Docker Desktop
 - Minikube